Ritviqsharma/Angular-2-Weather-App-using-Bootstrap/README.md

 # WeatherApplication

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project was deveeloped by Ritviq sharma with the Angular CLI Version 6.2.1.

 ## Development server